ZIP (file format): Design

 A directory is placed at the end of a ZIP file.
 This identifies what files are in the ZIP and identifies where in the ZIP that file is located.
 This allows ZIP readers to load the list of files without reading the entire ZIP archive.
 ZIP archives can also include extra data that is not related to the ZIP archive.
 This allows for a ZIP archive to be made into a self-extracting archive (application that decompresses its contained data), by prepending the program code to a ZIP archive and marking the file as executable.
-Storing the catalog at the end also makes possible hiding a zipped file by appending it to an innocuous file, such as a GIF image file.
+Storing the catalog at the end also makes possible to hide a zipped file by appending it to an innocuous file, such as a GIF image file.